-Zello is one of the most well-known walkie-talkie apps on the market, and it’s easy to see why when you dive in.
-You can either talk directly with individual people, or you can create a group channel for your friend or work group.
-If you’re feeling particularly social, you can even join a specialized channel to chat about whatever you want, from cats to local areas.
-Voice messages will be played out immediately if the app is open, or played later when the recipient has time.
-You can also send text messages, images, or alerts.
-One very useful feature is the ability to set a volume level for each individual user — which is especially handy in group channel talks.
+Zello is one of the most well-known walkie-talkie apps on the market, and it’s most people’s go-to for a walkie-talkie experience.
+Part of the reason why it’s so popular is because of its usability.
+It’s easy to import contacts, and tapping one displays the option to talk, front and center.
+You can talk directly with individual people, or you can create a group channel for your friends or work groups.
+If you’re feeling particularly social, you can even join a specialized channel to chat about specific topics, from cats to local areas.
+Voice messages will be played out immediately if the app is open or played later through a voicemail-like system, so you can pick up your messages when convenient.

-Useful if you want Zello’s strong walkie-talkie functionality, but also a more traditional chat interface, Voxer is a great alternative walkie-talkie app for everyone.
-It’s built more like a traditional instant messaging app, and even includes a threaded view, text chat, and support for sending images.
-Unfortunately there’s no option to broadcast out your messages into channels like Zello, but you can still create group chats.
+We love walkie-talkie apps, but too many of them don’t also have room for the more traditional messaging methods.
+If using an app that has walkie-talkie functionality seems odd to you, maybe check out Voxer.
+It’s built more like a traditional instant messaging app, includes threaded-view text chat and support for sending images, and is one of the only walkie-talkie apps to have end-to-end encryption.
+Unfortunately, there’s no option to broadcast to channels like Zello, but you can still create group chats if you need to contact a bunch of people at once.
+It’s not bug-free, though, and users complain about a bunch of fairly annoying bugs.
+Still, they tend to be relatively minor, like double notifications.
 Basic access is free, but you’ll need to upgrade to a Pro account for the best features, including a hands-free mode, voice-to-text transcription, the ability to recall sent messages, and more.
-Pro access costs $3 a month, or $30 for a year.
+Pro access costs $4 a month or $30 for a year.

 Walkie-talkie — Communication